 The customer has formulated the following objectives:

 - Standardize how the employees work with the clients of the company

-- Reduce the expenses for some transactions
+- Reduce the expenses

 - Enhance client data authenticity

 - Regulations describing how employees should work with the clients

 - A software product that automates those regulations